 The formula of investing never changes.
 First, how sure you are?
-Second, how soon it will to get you there?
-Third, what to do to achieve it?
+Second, how soon will it take you to get there?
+Third, what to do to achieve?

 Investing is buying a piece of a business.
 What will you invest in?
 Maybe a fast-food restaurant since people need to have food every day.
 You go through the ideas in your mind, look at things, and grab information.
 That is why investing is amazing: you only need to make decisions rather than do it (build the business) yourself.
 Since the market prices change every day, opportunities are always there.
 Mr. Market is there to serve you.
 You should utilize it when he goes crazy rather than let him put pressure on you.

 Q13: If you graduated in 2016, what would be your initial step to build your career?

 You need an audited record.
 Even if its tiny.
 Have 5 years of what you have done and how it was done.
 I selected two people to come into Berkshire, each now is managing $10 billion.
 These two managers have qualities that are rare.
 They had track records.

 Don’t postpone things in life for money or career.
 After graduation, I would do what I would do if I didn’t need to have a job.
 Pretend you are rich.
 I don’t want to sleep walk to work.
 I would not worry about starting salary.
 I would do things that I really like in life.
 If not, I would end up looking at the clock after 3:00 and 3:10.